 This mode can generate a assignment wild and create tensions between project managers, but not only, if the resources allocated to the project are not efficient enough, it can create dissatisfaction with the customer.

-In addition, if the assignment is not standardized enough, some project managers could bypass the tool from assignment and thus make the management of assignment complex.
+What's more, if assignment is not standardized enough, some project managers may bypass the the assignment tool, making assignment a complex project to manage.

 In the IT services companiess, it is the sales representatives and business engineers who are responsible for assignment.
 They manage the entire discussion chain with the customer.